Asbjoedt/CLISC/README.md

 * Remove cell formula references to other spreadsheets but keep cell values
 * Remove data connections but keep cell values
 * Remove RealTimeData (RTD) functions but keep cell values
-* Remove printer settings
-* Remove absolute path to local directory
 * Remove external object references but copy objects to new subfolder
-* Make first sheet active
-* Convert embedded images to .tiff
+* Convert embedded images to .tif
 * Extract all embedded objects to new subfolder
-* Warn if no cell values detected, process manually
+* Warn if no cell values or objects detected
 * Inform if metadata detected
 * Inform if hyperlinks detected
+* Full compliance option involves
+	* Remove printer settings
+	* Remove absolute path to local directory
+	* Make first sheet active
+	* Extract metadata but keep in spreadsheet
+	* Extract hyperlinks but keep in spreadsheet
 * Calculate file checksums
 * Zip the archive directory